-We have worked closely with the lab of Bradley Bernstein, M.D., Ph.D. at Massachusetts General Hospital and Harvard Medical School to address fundamental questions in chromatin biology and epigenetic regulation.
+We have worked closely with the lab of Bradley Bernstein, M.D., Ph.D., Chair of Cancer Biology at the Dana Farber Cancer Institute and Harvard Medical School to address fundamental questions in chromatin biology and epigenetic regulation.
 Dr. Bernstein is also the founder and Director of the Broad Institute Epigenomics Program.
 Scientists from the Broad Institute have used antibody-based detection coupled with tSMS to begin decoding a dual-marking system in modified histones that signals for a gene to be activated or repressed.
 Early results, published in Science, suggest differentiated cells exhibit different patterns of "bivalent" markings than embryonic cells.
 Our collaboration encompasses technology development, single-cell RNA and DNA analysis, and the creation of novel intellectual property.
 In addition to completing NIH grant funded research activities, we have provided Dr. Bernstein with tSMS systems and onsite support.
-We have submitted a technology development manuscript for peer review at a leading scientific journal and expect to provide the Bernstein Lab early access to new prototype systems in the second half of 2021.
+In 2021, we published a single-cell RNA focused technology development manuscript in the Peer-reviewed journal, Cell Report.